gregdasney/docker_helm_k8s_example/ReadMe.md

 1. The image is named _helloworld_
 2. The node image is tagged _nodejs_
 3. The rails image is tagged _rails_
-4. Prior to building `eval $(minikube docker-env)` was run to allow docker to access locally built images
+4. minikube is installed, running and configured for kubectl
-5. minikube is installed and configured for kubectl
+5. Prior to building `eval $(minikube docker-env)` was run to allow minikube to access locally built docker images

 ---